The team for this year:

 This area will focus on developing gross motor skills through activities designed to strengthen muscles and engage in physical games outside.
 Fine motor skills and pencil grip will be developed through opportunities to make patterns, trace, thread, use dough and other malleable materials and to use a variety of tools in different contexts.

 Personal, social and emotional development

 Developing relationships between the children and adults in the team and to gain an awareness of how we share, take turns and look after each other to make our classrooms a happy place.

 This half term will be focussed on looking at seasonal changes around us and developing observation skills, learning new vocabulary and making simple comparisons.
 Using our school grounds we will explore Autumn.

 Expressive arts and design

-Our aim is to offer our children the opportunity to explore different tools, materials and techniques through our play provision, this may be collaborative.
-Imagination, through the use of props for play and storylines, will be proved.
-They will also have the chance to visit the music studio and learn new songs and to add movement to music.
+Our aim is to offer our children the opportunity to explore different tools, materials and techniques through our play provision.
+They will also have the chance to visit the music studio and learn some new songs and to add movement to music.